bufaale/automation-tdd-shiftleft-demo/README.md

 This is a real-world demo of how a QA/SDET can:

 - Shift testing left in the SDLC
-- Apply TDD for automation flows
+- Apply TDD for backend automation flows
 - Contribute meaningful CI pipelines from day one
+- Use fail-first testing strategies to validate dev readiness